camunda/camunda-platform-get-started/README.md

 ## Start instance using Web Modeler

-To start an instance of the process using Web Modeler, follow [these steps](https://docs.camunda.io/docs/components/modeler/web-modeler/start-instance/).
+To start an instance of the process using Web Modeler, click **Run** in the top right corner of the modeling screen.
+See [run or publish your process](https://docs.camunda.io/docs/components/modeler/web-modeler/run-or-publish-your-process/) for additional details.

 ## Start instance using Desktop Modeler

-After the process is deployed, click **Start Current Diagram** to start an instance of the process with Camunda Modeler.
+After the process is deployed, click **Start Current Diagram** to start an instance of the process with Desktop Modeler.

 ## Start instance using zbctl

-To start a process instance of the BPMN process id `send-email` using `zbctl`, use the following command:
+To start a process instance of the BPMN process id `send-email` using `zbctl`, insert your cluster id and client credentials, and run the following command:

 ```bash
 zbctl create instance send-email \